fodorbalint/PathMaker/readme0.md

 <b>To do:</b>

-Solve all sequence cases with a pattern -> StraightBig needs to be incorporated into StairAtEnd.
-Sequence first case 665575 needs to be added.
+Solve all sequence cases with a pattern -> StraightBig needs to be incorporated into StairAtEnd

 <!---->